tigerfarm/tfptaskrouter/README.md

 In your browser, go to your TaskRouter Workers Application.
 - WorkSpace name is displayed: writers.
-- Enter your worker name: charles.
+- Enter your worker name: dave.
 - Enter your token password.
 - Click Get access token.
 Worker status is displayed: Offline.
 - Click Go online.
 Worker status is displayed: Available.